guavamin/RENEWLab/PYTHON/IrisUtils/README.md

 After getting the required data for the MMNet Model, I can start to fit the collected data into the Model.

-The code of MMNet is put in the directory `learning_based_usetfv1` and for more detail you can see the README.md document in that directory.
+The code of MMNet is put in the directory `learning_based_usetfv1` and for more detail you can see the `README.md` in that directory.